 The respondent has the right to obtain correction of inaccurate personal data relating to him without undue delay.
 Taking into account the purpose of processing, the respondent has the right to supplement incomplete data, including by giving a statement.

-The respondent has the right to obtain the deletion of personal data relating to him, and the controller has the obligation to delete personal data without undue delay if one of the following conditions is met:
+The respondent has the right to obtain the deletion of personal data relating to him, and the controller must delete personal data without undue delay if one of the following conditions is met:

 – if personal data are no longer necessary for the purpose for which they were collected or otherwise processed;

-- if the respondent withdraws the given consents and there is no other legal basis for processing;
+– if the respondent withdraws the given consent and there is no other legal basis for processing;

 – they have been processed illegally or;